10 Ways to Improve Customer Retention and Repeat Business

 So how do you become the go-to resource?
 By creating a steady stream of valuable content helpful to people looking for information about your industry.
 That means maintaining a blog, writing eBooks and white papers, producing videos, webinars, podcasts and SlideShares — and then sharing those resources via social media, email, influencer marketing and even paid ads.
 The more content you share, the more your expertise will shine through, and the more people will continue to do business with you.

 What's one of the things people enjoy most about social media?
 The fact that it allows them to project to all their friends the image of themselves they want to project.
 In other words, they are in control of what they post and like and share, and therefore, how their lives and values are perceived by others.

-Once your company is known for espousing certain values, customers won't just stay fiercely loyal – they'll share their devotion on social media too, in order to show the world who they are, based on the companies and causes they support.
-It really works: A study done by the Corporate Executive Board found that 64% of consumers who said they had a strong relationship with a brand cited shared values as the main reason.
+Once your company is known for espousing certain values, customers won't just stay fiercely loyal: They'll share their devotion on social media to show the world who they are, based on the companies and causes they support.
+It really works.
+A study done by the Corporate Executive Board found that 64% of consumers who said they had a strong relationship with a brand cited shared values as the main reason.

 9. Personalized Communication

 By using tools that allow you to personalize emails in this way, or even just segmenting your email subscriber list by interest or demographics, you'll be appealing directly to each customer's actual interests, ensuring you stay relevant.
-Not only that, you'll be showing them you care enough to keep track of their interests and needs, creating a relationship of mutual value.
+Not only that, but you'll show them you care enough to keep track of their interests and needs, creating a relationship of mutual value.

 10. Ask your best customers to become brand ambassadors

 Think about it.
-If someone from a company you love to buy from asked if you, as one of their best cus-tomers, would help promote the company on your blog, in social media or among your friends online, wouldn't you feel excited to be singled out in that way – and be willing to help?
+If someone from a company you love to buy from asked you, one of their best customers, to help promote the company on your blog, social media or among your friends online, wouldn't you feel excited and willing to help?
 And wouldn't that pretty much ensure you'd stay loyal to that company for life?